 Crassula Pellucida ‘Variegata’ (Calico Kitten) up close

-Crassula Pellucida ‘Variegata’ (Calico Kitten) can tolerate mild frost and slightly freezing temperatures as long as they are not for long periods of time.
+Crassula Pellucida ‘Variegata’ (Calico Kitten) are hardiest in USDA hardiness zones 9-11.
+It can tolerate mild frost and slightly freezing temperatures as long as they are not for long periods of time.
 If you live in USDA hardiness zones 9-11, you can get away with leaving the plant outdoors all year long.
 I have kept mine outdoors all year long, and they survive the freezing rain and frost we experience in winter time mainly because of all the bright sun we receive during the day.

 For further tips on this topic, check out my post on “Optimal Temperatures For Succulents to Survive and Thrive”.